 As illustrated in the next chart, general deflation of the generic market continues to help millions of patients and taxpayers increasingly strained by soaring brand and specialty drug costs.
-It is well-established that the generic drug industry is responsible for making medicines more affordable and accessible for Americans.
+It is a near universally acknowledged fact that the generic drug industry is responsible for making medicines more affordable and accessible for Americans.